apache/jena-site/source/documentation/fuseki2/prefixes-service.md

 ## Operations

 The service supports fetch, remove and update operations on prefixes.
-When making requests to the API the url can have 3 parameters: prefix, uri, and prefixToRemove.
+When making requests to the API the url can have 2 parameters: prefix and uri.
-The fetch request is an HTTP GET and the update and remove operations get invoked via HTTP POST.
+The fetch request is an HTTP GET and the update operation gets invoked via HTTP POST, and delete uses HTTP DELETE.

 ### FetchURI
-If only the prefix parameter is provided and the rest are null, the service will perform a fetch operation and return the corresponding URI.
+If only the prefix parameter is provided and the uri is null, the service will perform a fetch operation and return the corresponding URI.
 If no such prefix exists in the database the operation returns an empty String.

 ### FetchPrefix
-If only the URI parameter is provided and the rest are null, the service will perform a fetch operation and return the corresponding prefixes in a JsonArray.
+If only the URI parameter is provided and the prefix is null, the service will perform a fetch operation and return the corresponding prefixes in a JsonArray.
 If no such prefix exists in the database the operation returns an empty String.